 Vocabulary Snapshots are recommended as pre-teaching activities.
-The sidebars on the first pages of Lessons 1, 2, and 6 suggest targeted vocabulary relevant to stories and art in those lessons.
+The sidebars on the first pages of Lessons 1-3, 5, 7, 9, and 11 suggest targeted vocabulary relevant to stories and art in those lessons.
 Timing for these activities will vary based on students' English language proficiency levels and content knowledge.
-The sample lesson given on the following pages is based on Lesson 1.
-The 1-2-3 Steps format can be followed for each additional lesson.
+The 1-2-3 Steps format can be followed for the words in any lesson.
+A sample lesson using 1-2-3 Steps with a Vocabulary Snapshot is provided on the next page.